The 9 Best Books to Learn Czech the Right Way

 Best for Grammar

-Czech: An Essential Grammar is a comprehensive guide to grammar, providing clear explanations, examples, and exercises.
-It’s a valuable resource for learners of all levels, but will be more useful for intermediate to advanced learners.
+Czech: An Essential Grammar is the best choice for learning Czech grammar because it breaks down complex grammar topics with clear and concise explanations.
+The book is organized by parts of speech (nouns, adjectives, verbs) and tackles topics like cases, genders of nouns, and the difference between formal and informal speech.
+It’s a valuable resource for learners of all levels but will be more useful for intermediate to advanced learners.
 Although it’s primarily a reference book, it can also be used for self-study or as a supplement to other Czech language courses.

 The best part of the book is its thorough and systematic explanations of Czech grammar rules.
-The book also includes tables and charts that help with learning and memorization.
-It provides insights into the historical and cultural aspects of the Czech language, which can enhance learners’ understanding and appreciation of the language.
-Learn more about the book here.
+I like that the book focuses on the contemporary use of the language with modern examples.
+It even addresses 21st-century loan words from English.
+Additionally, it provides insights into the historical and cultural aspects of the Czech language, which can enhance your understanding and appreciation of the language.
+You can learn more about the book here.

 Czech Frequency Dictionary